davidbillamboz/zephyretboree.com/content/pages/legal/fr.md

 ---
-title: Legal FR
+adminTitle: Page Legal FR
 slug: legal
-body:
 title: Informations Légales
 content: "### This is a header\n\nAnd this is a paragraph"